 Other products including the GermGuardian AC5000E don’t provide that special feature.

 What kind of filters does it use?

-Right out of the package, the HPA300 comes with all the filter you need, but unlike other brands they’re sealed in plastic bags.
+Right out of the package, the HPA300 comes with all the filters you need, but unlike other brands, they’re sealed in plastic bags.
 Per the instructions (included) you’ll have to open the bags and install the filters.
 It’s very easy, though.
 Note that the HPA300 and other similar models use the same filters – just a different quantity.

 HEPA filters are made of very dense material and are very efficient for cleaning air.
 They can remove 99.97% of nasty elements in your air down to an incredibly small 0.3 microns in size.
 (A micron, or micrometer, is 1/1,000,000 of a meter in size).